Primavera Sound on bringing the festival from Barcelona to Los Angeles: "The cities might be different but the vibes are shared"

 The festival director also told us his goal this year was “to connect with the audience that hasn’t been able to come to Barcelona yet, so they can know firsthand the Primavera experience.”

-It’s expected that Primavera Sound Los Angeles will occur on an annual basis, but, for now, they’re focused primarily on this first edition.
+It’s expected that Primavera Sound Los Angeles will occur on an annual basis, but for now, they’re focused on the success of their first edition.
 Meanwhile, the California festival is already making headlines.

-Last week it was reported that Lorde teased her next album during her Primavera festival set.
-The singer is currently wrapping up the second North American leg of her 2022 world tour behind third album ‘Solar Power’, stopping for sets this weekend at Primavera Sound Los Angeles and Las Vegas’ Life Is Beautiful.
+Last week, Lorde teased her next album during her Primavera festival set.
+The singer is currently wrapping up the second North American leg of her 2022 world tour behind her third album ‘Solar Power’, stopping for sets earlier this month at Primavera Sound Los Angeles and Las Vegas’ Life Is Beautiful.

 “Who knows what will come next…” she told the crowd, before adding: “Well, I know.
 And you’ll know sometime soon.”